canonical/observability/decision-records/2025-05-28--pyroscope-roles.md

 ## Benefits

 - We can independently scale out individual components if needed.
+- We can easily transition back and forth between monolithic and distributed modes
 - Supports Pyroscope’s native ability to co-locate roles without enforcing any meta-roles that the upstream doesn't define.

 ## Disadvantages